KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 "Multitenancy is a software architecture where a single software instance can serve multiple, distinct user groups."- Red Hat https://www.redhat.com/en/topics/cloud-computing/what-is-multitenancy#:~:text=Multitenancy%20is%20a%20software%20architecture,an%20example%20of%20multitenant%20architecture.

 In a multi-tenant architecture, the tenants share the same database, but each tenant is isolated form the rest.
-There are multiple, distinct user groups.
 A user can belong to multiple tenants, but can only access resources from the tenants to which they belong.

 She referred to Slack as a possible example of multi-tenancy architecture: each workspace is a tenant, isolated from each other, and users can access multiple workspaces, but can only access workspaces to which they belong, and information does not cross from one workspace to another.

-This type of software architecture is more common when a company uses your product and will have its own users, not when you market direclty to the end user.
+This type of software architecture is more common when a company uses your product and will have its own users, not when you market directly to the end user.

 Eliana showed an example app that was an abstraction of the requirements from a number of different multi-tenant websites that she and her colleagues had implemented.